wccalvin/rust/README.md

 # Rust

-This project contains small excercises to get started on `rust`
+This project contains notes and excercises to get started on `rust`

 ## Install